nickherious/nick-react-boilerplate/README.md

 # Nick's React Boilerplate

 Welcome to My React Boilerplate!
-This project provides a starting point for building React applications with TypeScript, webpack, and other essential tools.
+This project provides a starting point for building React applications with TypeScript, webpack, vitest and other essential tools.

 ## Getting Started